 In "Divided Loyalties", Lyta Alexander delivers a warning that someone on the station has a deep-cover personality implanted by Psi Corps.
 It turns out to be Talia Winters.

-Battlestar Galactica (Reimagined): Played with in the 2000s.
+Battlestar Galactica (2003): Played with.
 From the beginning of the first season the audience is aware that Boomer is a Cylon, although the crew of the ship, and Boomer herself, are not.
 The season arc features her struggling with self-doubt over whether or not she's human, attempting suicide, and ultimately learning that she is in fact a Cylon.
 In the season finale, she seemingly sides against her kind and sets off a nuke destroying a Base Star full of other copies of her, and at that moment the Wham hits; as Commander Adama is meeting her in CIC and praising her for a job well done, she draws her sidearm and shoots him twice, point blank, in the chest.
 The reveal of several other characters in the season three finale includes two significant moles, as well as two lower tier individuals.
 Not really moles though — their presence in the fleet turns out to be more like a punishment — or a joke.